MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Intro.md

 ### Height Map

 A Height map is a grayscale texture that controls depth.
-Height maps act as an alternative to Normal maps, but have limitations.
+Height maps act as an alternative to Normal maps, but are not as efficient and cannot represent as many textures.

 - A pixel that is set to black is considered a value of `0` and will cause the pixel to extrude inward.
 - A pixel that is set to white is considered a value of `1` and will cause the pixel to extrude outward.